nourlybeque/nourlybeque/TikTok_project/README.md

 - **Category 3:**
 - **Category 4:**

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].
+The Tiktok project has EDA (Pyhton) used to inspect and clean the data for this analysis can be found [here.]()

-Targed SQL queries regarding various business questions can be found here [link].
+The Tiktok project has Hypothesis testing (Python) regarding various business questions can be found [here.]()

-An interactive Tableau dashboard used to report and explore sales trends can be found here [link].
+The TikTok project has Logistic Regression model for prediction of whether published videos in TikTok platform classified as claims or opinions can be found [here.]()

+The TikTok project has Random Forest Model

 # Data Structure & Initial Checks